bguiz/blog-bguiz/src/posts/2024-09-08-devrel-team-okr-planning-strategy.md

 ---
-title: 'Goals Planning with OKRs - DevRel Strategy'
+title: 'Goals Planning for your DevRel Team using OKRs'
 date: '2024-09-08T08:03:00+08:00'
 tags: [devrel]
 socialImage: /images/posts/devrel-team-okr-planning-strategy--banner.png
 metaDesc: >
-  DevRel team goal setting strategy with Objectives and Key Results
+  A DevRel team goal setting strategy with Objectives and Key Results
 ---

 Setting and achieving meaningful goals for a DevRel team is a complex challenge.